Rebel Tigrayans fire rockets at neighboring Eritrea in escalation of Ethiopia conflict

 Eritrea has not commented on the attack.

-The United Nations has warned of a humanitarian disaster as some 25,000 Ethiopian refugees have already streaming across the border into Sudan.
+The United Nations has warned of a humanitarian disaster as some 25,000 Ethiopian refugees have already streamed across the border into Sudan.
 Communications and transport links with Tigray have been cut and millions are at risk as food and fuel supplies run low, the U.N. has said.

 In addition, there are growing fears of ethnic targeting.
-The TPLF has denied allegations that scores of civilians were hacked to death by its irregular militia last week in the town of Mai-Kadra in south western Tigray.
+The TPLF has denied allegations that scores of civilians were hacked to death by its irregular militia last week in the town of Mai-Kadra in southwestern Tigray.
 In a report last week, rights group Amnesty International said it had confirmed the massacre of “a very large number” of civilians, many of them from the neighboring state of Amhara.

 The conflict with Tigray has so far killed hundreds of people on both sides.
-The TPLF military leadership is battle-hardened from both the 1998-2000 war with Eritrea and the guerrilla war to topple Marxist dictator Mengistu Haile Mariam in 1991.
+The TPLF military leadership is battle hardened from both the 1998-2000 war with Eritrea and the guerrilla war to topple Marxist dictator Mengistu Haile Mariam in 1991.

 The TPLF dominated the coalition ruling Ethiopia for decades until Abiy’s rise to power.